It’s Time To Share What Really Matters

 - Hope is the only thing stronger than fear.

-- Hope is not optimism; it is knowing that, even if something does not turn out the way we want, it is worth it.
+- Hope is not optimism; it knows that, even if something does not turn out the way we want, it is worth it.

 - Learn from the waves; sometimes, it pays to withdraw in time and come back even stronger.